microsoft/qlib/docs/component/data.rst

 The introduction of ``Data Layer`` includes the following parts.

-- Data preparation
+- Data Preparation
 - Data API
 - Data Handler
 - Cache

-Data preparation
+Data Preparation
 ============================

 We've specially designed a data structure to manage financial data.
 Please refer to the `File storage design section in Qlib paper <TODO_URL>`_ for detailed information.